maximbex/OpenClaw-on-Raspberry-Pi-4/README.md

 ## **The Crystalline Dashboard**

 Included is a 30-health.yml playbook.
-Rather than manually parsing logs, running this playbook queries the Pi's thermal output, memory pressure, and NFS write-latency, returning a beautifully formatted ASCII dashboard of the system's operational health.
+Rather than manually parsing logs, running this playbook queries the Pi's thermal output, memory pressure, NFS mount status, and OpenClaw process state, returning a beautifully formatted ASCII dashboard of the system's operational health.
 *The PCIe lane breathes.
 The agent dreams.
 The architecture holds.*